-In identifying, evaluating and selecting a target business, we may encounter intense competition from other entities having a business objective similar to ours, including other blank check companies.
+In identifying, evaluating and selecting a target business, we encountered, and may continue to encounter, intense competition from other entities having a business objective similar to ours, including other blank check companies.
 Many of these entities are well established and have extensive experience identifying and effecting business combinations directly or through affiliates.
 Many of these competitors possess greater technical, human and other resources than us and our financial resources will be relatively limited when contrasted with those of many of these competitors.
-While we believe there may be numerous potential target businesses that we could acquire with the net proceeds of the initial public offering and the sale of the private shares, our ability to compete in acquiring certain sizable target businesses may be limited by our available financial resources.
+While we believe that there were numerous potential target businesses that we could acquire with the net proceeds of the initial public offering and the sale of the private shares, including SEE ID, our ability to compete in acquiring target businesses may be limited by our available financial resources.